-Animal Encounters and Behind the Scenes Experiences
+Encounters and Experiences Tickets

-My Perfect Day at Tanganyika Wildlife Park
+My Perfect Park Day

-Chewy (Chewbacca) was adorable; the cutest sloth I’ve ever seen.
+Chewy (Chewbacca) was adorable and the cutest sloth I had ever seen.
 He was friendly and seemed to love his home at Tanganyika.
 We also interacted with a hairy, playful, and wild armadillo.

 Next, came feeding lettuce leaves to African tortoises and bunnies.
 When it was time to feed the Giraffes, I freaked out–their 12+ inch tongues literally wrapped around my hand to get the food out.
-Slobber aside, it was a cool experience!
+Slobber aside; it was a cool experience!
 Giraffes are eating machines.

 Other Areas of Interest